 Your wedding website serves as an all-in-one platform for you and your guests.
 These are some of the major benefits.

-It’s pretty simple—your wedding website can do a lot for you.
+It’s simple—your wedding website can do a lot for you.

 Easy registry access.
 You can note your registry on your invitations, but wouldn’t it just be easier to share a direct link?
 Integrate your Zola registry directly into your wedding website instead.
 Simply navigate to the registry page while editing, click “Add Existing Registry,” and it’s done.
 No hassling from one platform to the next.
 When we said all in one, we meant it.

 Share photos and videos after the wedding.
-You might not want to flood your social channels with every single image that your wedding photographer snaps that day (or maybe you do, which is totally OK).
+You might not want to flood your social media channels with every single image that your wedding photographer snaps that day (or maybe you do, which is totally OK).
 Upload photos from your wedding day to create a quick, familiar place for guests—or anyone who couldn’t attend–to view.
 If you want to get a bit tech-savvy, you can even create a page for your wedding hashtag and watch your loved ones’ own photos roll in.
 Or even create photo galleries for the different events.

 It’s easy and free.
 The amount of time you’d spend answering questions far outweighs the short time it takes to create your own free wedding website.
 Set aside an hour of time to build your wedding website with your partner.
 You can bond together about your history and also be on the same page for all of your wedding details.